Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Introduction

 \section{Introduction}

-To meet the unprecedented needs of 6G communication efficiency in terms of data rate, latency, and power, attention has been drawn to semantic communication \cite{shannon_mathematical_1949, calvanese_strinati_6g_2021, gunduz_beyond_2023, beck_semantic_2023}.
-It aims to transmit the meaning of a message rather than its exact version, which has been the main focus of digital error-free system design so far \cite{shannon_mathematical_1949}.
-Bao, Basu et al. \cite{bao_towards_2011} were the first to define semantic information sources and channels to tackle the semantic design by conventional approaches arguing for the generality of Shannon's theory not only for the technical level but for semantic level design as Weaver \cite{shannon_mathematical_1949}.
+To meet the unprecedented needs of 6G communication efficiency in terms of data rate, latency, and power, attention has been drawn to semantic communication~\cite{shannon_mathematical_1949, calvanese_strinati_6g_2021, gunduz_beyond_2023, beck_semantic_2023}.
+It aims to transmit the meaning of a message rather than its exact version, which has been the main focus of digital error-free system design so far~\cite{shannon_mathematical_1949}.
+Bao, Basu et al.~\cite{bao_towards_2011} were the first to define semantic information sources and channels to tackle the semantic design by conventional approaches arguing for the generality of Shannon's theory not only for the technical level but for semantic level design as Weaver~\cite{shannon_mathematical_1949}.

-Recently, inspired by \cite{shannon_mathematical_1949, bao_towards_2011} and the rise of Machine Learning (ML) in communications research, transformer-based Deep Neural Networks (DNNs), have been introduced to Auto Encoders (AEs) for text transmission to learn compressed hidden representations of semantic content, aiming to improve communication efficiency \cite{xie_deep_2021}.
-In \cite{lu_reinforcement_2022}, the authors suggest using semantic similarity as the objective function: As most semantic metrics are non-differentiable, they propose a self-critic Reinforcement Learning (RL) solution.
-Both \cite{xie_deep_2021, lu_reinforcement_2022} improve performance especially at low SNR compared to classical digital transmissions with \cite{lu_reinforcement_2022} being slightly superior.
+Recently, inspired by~\cite{shannon_mathematical_1949, bao_towards_2011} and the rise of Machine Learning (ML) in communications research, transformer-based Deep Neural Networks (DNNs), have been introduced to Auto Encoders (AEs) for text transmission to learn compressed hidden representations of semantic content, aiming to improve communication efficiency~\cite{xie_deep_2021}.
+In~\cite{lu_reinforcement_2022}, the authors suggest using semantic similarity as the objective function: As most semantic metrics are non-differentiable, they propose a self-critic Reinforcement Learning (RL) solution.
+Both~\cite{xie_deep_2021, lu_reinforcement_2022} improve performance especially at low SNR compared to classical digital transmissions with~\cite{lu_reinforcement_2022} being slightly superior.

-This paper builds on our idea from \cite{beck_semantic_2023}: There, we define semantic communication as the data-reduced, reliable transmission of semantic sources and cast its design as an Information Bottleneck (IB) problem extending \cite{bao_towards_2011}.
-We apply our ML-based design \sinfoni\ to a distributed multipoint scenario, communicating meaning from multiple image sources to a single receiver for semantic recovery.
+This paper builds on our idea from~\cite{beck_semantic_2023}: There, we define semantic communication as the data-reduced, reliable transmission of semantic sources and cast its design as an Information Bottleneck (IB) problem extending~\cite{bao_towards_2011}.
+We apply our ML-based design Semantic INFOrmation TraNsmission and RecoverY (\sinfoni) to a distributed multipoint scenario, communicating meaning from multiple image sources to a single receiver for semantic recovery.
 Numerical results show that \sinfoni\ outperforms classical communication systems.